|

 In amigurumi especially, your pattern may indicate to “Begin with 6 SC in a magic ring.”
 This is how many of my amigurumi patterns start out.
 Some patterns may also abbreviate to MR or MC (magic circle).

-If the pattern you’re making states “Ch 2, 6 SC in 2nd chain from hook”, this can be replaced with 6 since crochet stitches in a magic ring.
+If the pattern you’re making states “Ch 2, 6 SC in 2nd chain from hook”, this can be replaced with 6 single crochet stitches in a magic ring.

 As you can see in the magic ring video tutorial instructions, you will start off by looping the yarn over your fingers.
 This is the part of the process that makes the loop adjustable.
 It can be tricky to get the hang of, but it is the most important part!
 Be sure to use your thumb and ring finger/pinky to hold the yarn in place.